nivi98/android1/README.md

-1.The screen shot of ruuning application is given below.
+1.The screenshot of running application is given below.